-Each aiM-NRT PhD Fellow will engage in coursework integrated with parallel professional skills development and an experiential internship with opportunities to apply aiM training.
-The progression through the program, the selection of professional development activities, and the identification of an internship partner will be guided by each student’s Individual Development Plan (IDP).
+Each aiM Trainee will engage in coursework integrated with parallel professional skills development and an experiential internship with opportunities to apply their knowledge and skills.

-- Joint AI in Materials Capston Project Course (year long)
+- Joint AI in Materials Capstone Project Course (Fall 1 credit + Spring 2 credits)

-- An ongoing professional development program: will provide both “professional skills” and “technical skills” training all years of the program.
+Throughout the program experience students will develop professionally guided by an Individual Development Plan (IDP) including “professional skills” and “technical skills”.
 Professional skills training will include formal and informal communication as well as K-12 outreach, mentor and mentee training, leadership and collaboration skills, and other skills critical for workforce success.